-We can also offer protection that includes unlimited mileage right across the EU, discounts for club members and even consideration for past convictions.
+We can also offer protection that includes unlimited mileage right across the EU and even consideration for past convictions.

 We can cover motorhomes up to the value of £150,000, and give you up to six months to complete a restoration project.